5 Techniques To Make Your Own Sewing Patterns (Part 2)

 1. Drafting From Scratch

 This is the one people go for when they are new to pattern making.
-They decide they’re going to jump in head first and buy a pattern making book then look frazzled and bamboozled when it doesn’t work out first go.
+They decide they’re going to jump in head first when making their own sewing patterns, and they buy a pattern making book then look frazzled and bamboozled when it doesn’t work out first go.

 And to be fair, the reason for this is often because the inaccuracy of their measuring.